FMODetect: Robust Detection of Fast Moving Objects: Introduction

-Apart from~\cite{fmo}, there are just a few published methods that deal with FMOs, such as Tracking by Deblatting (TbD)~\cite{tbd,tbdnc}.
-TbD solves an inverse problem of \textit{debl}urring and m\textit{atting}, hence \textit{deblatting}, and decouples the input images into trajectory, appearance and mask.
-All previously published methods were based on classical energy minimization methods.
+Apart from~\cite{fmo}, there are a few methods that deal with FMOs.
+Tracking by Deblatting (TbD)~\cite{tbd} jointly solves an inverse problem of \textit{deblatting} (\textit{debl}urring and m\textit{atting}) and decouples the input images into trajectory, appearance, and mask.
+All previous methods are based on classical energy minimization.
 While powerful, they still require many parameter tuning and are slow.
 In most cases, they have to be tuned for different sequences separately.
-Also, their performance is not entirely satisfactory, and they force several limiting assumptions,~\eg static camera, high contrast between the object and the background and spherical shape.
+Also, their performance is not entirely satisfactory, and they force several limiting assumptions,~\eg static camera, high contrast between the object and the background, and spherical shape.

-This paper proposes a novel method for FMO detection and trajectory and appearance estimation using a combination of deep learning and deblurring by energy minimization methods.
-Instead of solving an ill-posed and complex deblatting~\cite{tbd} problem, we first solve the matting problem, which separates the background from the input image by learning from synthetic data.
+This paper proposes a novel method for FMO detection and trajectory and appearance estimation using a combination of deep learning and energy minimization based deblurring.
+Instead of solving an ill-posed and complex deblatting~\cite{tbd} problem, we first solve the matting problem that separates the background from the input image by learning from synthetic data.
 Then, an easier deblurring problem is solved by energy minimization.
-The proposed \acro~ method is real-time capable and achieves state-of-the-art performance, which allows us to tackle challenging applications such as FMO retrieval and tracking in long videos, as illustrated in Fig.~\ref{fig:retrieval}.
+The proposed FMODetect is real-time capable and achieves state-of-the-art performance, which allows us to tackle challenging applications such as FMO retrieval and tracking in long videos (Fig.~\ref{fig:retrieval}).